Neeti-shah05/Chat-bot/README.md

 # Chat-bot
-Develop a simple chatbot that can interact with users, answer questions, and perform basic tasks.
+Making a chatbot that can interact with users, answer questions, and perform basic tasks using python.